Focus

 - Peripheral Nervous System – a messenger system comprising a web of cells that carry information to and from the Central Nervous System to other parts of the body

-- Functionally, the Nervous System is seen to have two major subdivisions:
+- The Nervous System is seen to have two major functional subdivisions:

 - Sympathetic State (Hyperarousal) – a state of heightened arousal (that may trigger Fight, Flight, or Freeze responses; see Drives, Needs, & Desires Theories) that is triggered when the Sympathetic Nervous System is activated by a perceived threat or stress

-- Parasympathetic State – a state of calmness or relaxation associated with the activation of the Parasympathetic Nervous System
+- Parasympathetic State (Rest and Digest) – a state of calmness or relaxation associated with the activation of the Parasympathetic Nervous System.
+(The alternative name, Rest and Digest, is offered in contract to Fight or Flight activations associated with the Sympathetic Nervous System, mentioned above.)

 - Nervous System Dysregulation (Dysregulated Nervous System) – an imbalance of the Sympathetic Nervous System and the Parasympathetic Nervous System, typically manifesting as a psychological problem or a mental illness (See Psychotherapy – especially the subsection, “Psychotherapies with holist sensibilities” – for some prominent associated discourses on learning.)